All Campus Programs Have Moved Online Temporarily

 Our students are trained to start a career as a Pharmacy Technician ensuring that they are fully prepared for the PEBC Qualifying Examination.

 - All faculty are currently in practice and therefore, are teaching based on today’s standards/requirements.
-Our experience covers all areas of practice including Long Term Care, Community, and Hospital
+Our combined experience covers all areas of practice including in Long Term Care, Community, and Hospital settings.

 - Our program is affiliated with the College of Pharmacy, Faculty of Health Sciences at the University of Manitoba.
-This allows us to train our Pharmacy Technician students in Sterile Preparation and Dispensing using their state of the art pharmacy labs that are used to train students studying to become licensed pharmacists (~100 hours of training)
+This allows our Pharmacy Technician students to train in Sterile Preparation and Dispensing in state of the art pharmacy labs that are used to train students studying to become licensed pharmacists (~100 hours of training)

-- We have a Level 2 Laboratory on campus which allows our students to work in a simulated hospital environment
+- Our campus is equipped with a Level 2 pharmacy laboratory which allows our students to work in a simulated hospital environment

 - We have an integrated “Interprofessional Practice” component to be completed at the University of Manitoba with first and second-year pharmacy students, allowing for a better understanding of the roles of both an RPh and a PT

-- Our students graduate with a certificate of completion of a WRHA-approved “Aseptic Training Validation Program”
+- Students of the Pharmacy Technician program graduate with a certificate of completion of a WRHA-approved “Aseptic Training Validation Program”